kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

     ```

 3. Install Tiller and add additional privileges to be able to access readiness probes endpoints on your AKS cluster.
-At this point you have to decide if you want to install from release or from sources
     * from release
-    >**NOTE:** This step is valid since version 0.7.0
     ```
     kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/$KYMA_VERSION/installation/resources/tiller.yaml
     kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/$KYMA_VERSION/installation/resources/azure-crb-for-healthz.yaml